tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 ## Details
 ### requestSpeedChange
 By using `API::requestSpeedChange`, you can change the speed of the npc.
+MiscObjectEntity can not be controlled by this API.

 | Value        | Type   | Description                                                 |
 | ------------ | ------ | ----------------------------------------------------------- |
 | name         | string | Name of the npc.                                            |
 | target_speed | double | Target speed of the npc.                                    |
 | continuous   | bool   | If true the npc will keep the speed until the next command. |
+#### EgoEntity
+`target_speed` will be set to the target speed of the EgoEntity only before the scenario starts.

+#### Other entity
+The function will append the job to change the target_speed of the npc to the job queue.
+If `continuous` is set to `false`, the job will be deleted after the velocity has reached the target speed.
+If set to `true`, the npc will keep the speed until the next longitudinal control command.

 | Value        | Type                     | Description                                                 |
 | ------------ | ------------------------ | ----------------------------------------------------------- |